 Michael passes on a favor from Mr. Ammer, to which Mr. Ammer replies, "I'll put Swardson on it."
-Nick Swardson is a friend of Adam Sandler, appearing on Sandler's most recent comedy album, "Shh...
+Nick Swardson is a friend of Adam Sandler, appearing on Sandler's most recent comedy album "Shh...
 Don't Tell" (2004).
 Swardson is also the Bed, Bath & Beyond Guy who asks Michael to be his friend.

-In the "first kiss flashback", Jennifer Coolidge's character is seen wearing a Simpsons shirt.
-Julie Kavner (Trudy Newman, Michael's mom) provides the voice for Marge Simpson in "The Simpsons" franchise.
+In the "first kiss flashback," Jennifer Coolidge's character is seen wearing a shirt of The Simpsons.
+Julie Kavner, who played Trudy Newman/Michael's mom in this film, provides the voice for Marge Simpson on The Simpsons (1989).

 In the DVD Audio commentary, director Frank Coraci states that the scene set in the past where Adam Sandler and Kate Beckinsale's characters kiss for the first time was deliberately over light to look like a late 80s/early 90s film.

 Several future world events are mentioned by radio in the film as Michael fastforwards through his life.
 Two of these include Michael Jackson becoming the first human being to clone himself and Britney Spears having her twenty-third baby; the dates the film is set in the future span from 2017 to 2030.